Amgelo563/mc-discord-updater/README.md

 ## 🚀 Introduction

-A Discord bot script that updates a channel's name to fit the amount of players on a MC server.
+A Discord bot script that updates a channel or Discord activity to fit the amount of players on a MC server.
 At the moment, it supports channel name updating, channel description updating and bot presence updating.

 ---